CarlChaaya/ai-illustrator-live/README.md

 ## How it works

-- Browser captures microphone audio (no disk writes) and sends small chunks to the backend.
+- Browser captures microphone audio (no disk writes) and streams ~1.2s WebM/Opus slices over WebSocket to the backend with a softer, frame-count-based silence gate (skip is optional).
-- Backend transcribes with Whisper, keeps a rolling transcript (defaults: 10 minutes), summarises with GPT-4o-mini, builds an English illustration prompt, and generates images with `gpt-image-1`.
+- Backend decodes each slice to mono 24 kHz PCM and forwards it to the OpenAI Realtime API (`gpt-4o-mini-realtime-preview` + `gpt-4o-mini-transcribe` for transcription with server VAD).
+Transcripts arrive incrementally and are lightly polished, then kept in a rolling window (defaults: 10 minutes).
+- Summarisation + prompt building use GPT-4o-mini; images are generated with `gpt-image-1`.
 - One active session at a time; in-memory only until you export prompts.
 API key lives only in memory unless you opt to store it in browser localStorage.
+The legacy `/api/audio` chunk endpoint remains available as a fallback.

 ## Key endpoints (backend)